nicklockwood/ShapeScript/docs/src/paths.md

 roundrect
 ```

-In addition to `size`, `roundrect` also accepts a `radius` option, which controls the corner radius:
+In addition to `size`, `roundrect` also accepts a `radius` option, which controls the corner radius as a proportion of its size.
+If the size is non-uniform, the radius is proportional to the smallest dimension.
+For example, a radius of `0.25` is one quarter of the rectangle's smallest dimension:

 ```swift
 roundrect {